ajayrandhawa/Visual-Basic-Scripts/README.md

 # Visual-Basic-Scripts
 Visual Basic Scripts Utilities.
 Fun, Automation, Fundamentals.
+With the help of these scripts, I develop lots of Exploits which I'm used for automation system tasks. these vb scripts I am also used for system security exploitation.

 ## Project Files